Bay Grasses Identification Key

 Sparganium species

-If you don't think your plant is represented above try going back a level and choosing again.
+If you don't think your plant is represented above, try going and choosing again.